abesha24/alx-low_level_programming/0x15-file_io/README.md

-In this project, I learned the use of I/O systems call
+In this project, I learned the use of I/O systems call After changing to cohort13 I updated this file